sircharm/Snake_pygame/docs/checklist.md

   - Done
 - Implement collision detection
   - Done for now, but will need some more work.
 - Introduce apples that give score, speed and size.
 Apples must only spawn on empty space
+  - Done
 - Display the score
 - Make a main menu with the abillity to choose the difficulty